JoshuaMichaelHanson/static-interval-tree/readme.md

 Intervals are assumed to be over integers, with half-open indexes, [start, end).

-This can be used, for example, to index a large set of genomic variants prior to finding those variants which overlap regions of interest (e.g. regions being rendered in the UI).
 Query time with the index should be O(log n), rather than the O(n) required for a brute-force search.

+Work in progress.
+Might be useful for drawing genomic data.

 ## Methods